Marc Denis (radio host): Career

 music format, with Marc Denis as the morning host, launching on July 1.

 Marc Denis has also appeared on television as a host including, on Télé-Métropole CFTM 10 Montréal (TVA) and Télé-Québec in French, and, on CFCF-TV 12 (CTV Montreal) and CBC 6 Montreal in English during the 1980s.
 He was a regular host of Le Téléthon de la dystrophie musculaire televised across Québec, from 1981 to 1995.

+In 2022 and 2023, Marc Denis wrote a memoir recounting his media career adventures and interactions with dozens of music and sports personalities over the decades, titled “Mais Oui Tell You Some Stories?
+A Radio Guy's Top 30 Career Recollections”.
+The book was self-published and released on March 24, 2023, simultaneously with the French-language version of the book which he also wrote, under the title of “On Jase, Mais Oui?
+30 récits rocambolesques dans la carrière d'un radioman”.